bitfireAT/ical4android/README.md

         }
     }
     dependencies {
-        implementation 'com.gitlab.bitfireAT:ical4android:<version>'  // see tags for latest version, like 1.0
+        implementation 'com.github.bitfireAT:ical4android:<version>'        // see tags for latest version, like 1.0, or use the latest commit ID from main branch
-        //implementation 'com.gitlab.bitfireAT:ical4android:master-SNAPSHOT'  // alternative
+        //implementation 'com.github.bitfireAT:ical4android:main-SNAPSHOT'  // use it only for testing because it doesn't generate reproducible builds
     }

 ## Contact

 ```
-bitfire web engineering – Stockmann, Hirner GesnbR
+bitfire web engineering GmbH
 Florastraße 27
 2540 Bad Vöslau, AUSTRIA
 ```

-Email: [play@bitfire.at](mailto:play@bitfire.at) (do not use this)

 ## License

-Copyright (C) bitfire web engineering (Ricki Hirner, Bernhard Stockmann) and contributors.
+Copyright (C) Ricki Hirner and [contributors](https://github.com/bitfireAT/ical4android/graphs/contributors).

 This program comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under the conditions of the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.html).